transentis/bptk_py/README.md

 ## Installation
 Like every piece of software, BPTK-Py has to be installed correctly, including its dependencies.

 First, you need [Python](https://www.python.org/).
 Download the latest version for your operating system.
-BPTK-Py was tested with Python 3.7, 3.4 and 3.5.
+BPTK-Py was tested with Python 3.7, 3.6 and 3.4.
 Second, you need [Node.js](https://nodejs.org/en/) for your operating system.
 We encourage you to use Node8 due to a known bug with jupyter lab.

 Now we have the main requirements.
 The following piece of installation requires you to use the terminal.
 In windows, press ``windows + R`` and type "powershell".
 In Mac OS X run the Terminal app.
 Linux users may use their preferred terminal application.
 To install the package, just type `` pip install BPTK_Py ``.
 Pip is a package manager that keeps Python packages up-to-date.
 Pip will install the package and make it available system-wide.
-It downloads its dependencies automatically.
+It downloads all dependencies for the package automatically.
 Now you can start working with the package.